 The average lifespan of upper-class citizens during the late medieval period was around thirty years.
-Healthier (and perhaps luckier) people during that time, of course, could live up to seventy to eighty years old even in that era.
-But today, barring any accident or premature cause of death, we now expect that most people from around the world would be able to reach such an age.
-This is due in part, thanks to the wonders of modern medicine, both academically and technologically.
+Healthier (and perhaps luckier) people during that time could live to seventy to eighty years old.

-In fact, the slow but consistent extension of life expectancy per year is perhaps where our ultimate goal in medicine lies.
-The word “eternal life” may sound almost religious with spiritual inference, and comparable to a term exclusive to the false claims of an overeager medieval alchemist.
-However, modern research has shown a lot of promise in revealing the path towards a similar goal.
+The consistent extension of life expectancy per year is perhaps where our ultimate goal in medicine lies.
+The word “eternal life” may sound almost religious with spiritual inference.
+However, modern research has shown much promise in revealing the path towards a similar goal.
 At the very least, we are now starting to understand the mechanics of aging better than ever before:

 (DISCLAIMER: These concepts are at the forefront of current scientific research and are thus still subject to change.
 What’s important to learn from these are the background ideas that they support.)

-Scientists have known for quite a long time that (controlled) caloric restriction can extend certain animal groups’ lifespans.
+Scientists have long known that (controlled) caloric restriction can extend certain animal groups’ lifespans.
 Caloric restriction mimetic drugs, as the name suggests, attempts to replicate the same physiological mechanisms to achieve the same effect.
 Another idea in this category is the research towards developing a drug that could successfully control telomere shortening (the primary aging mechanism in most living creatures).

-Gradually replacing the human body’s more fragile components with artificial ones is a more straightforward path towards life extension.
-We are already capable of doing this at a basic level today, with pacemakers, prosthetics, portable dialyzers, and the like.
-But in the future, more advanced design and fabrication methods could allow these devices to function well beyond the average lifespan of a human being.
+Gradually replacing the human body’s more fragile components with artificial ones is a more straightforward path toward life extension.
+Of course, we can already do this at a basic level today, with technology solutions like pacemakers, prosthetics, portable dialyzers, and the like.
+But in the future, more advanced design and fabrication methods could allow such technologies to extend human life well beyond the average lifespan of a human being.

 The use of programmable “smart” microscopic particles has been conceptualized since the early 1900s in science fiction novels.
 But today, it is being taken seriously in many fields of medical research.
-In particular, nanotechnology’s inherent advantage to pinpoint “cells of interest” could allow for very precise medication strategies.
-For example, cancerous tumors can be accurately targeted with virtually no damage to the surrounding tissues, or to the overall health of the patients themselves.
+In particular, nanotechnology’s inherent advantage of pinpointing “cells of interest” could allow for precise medication strategies.
+For example, cancerous tumors can be accurately targeted with virtually no damage to the surrounding tissues or the patient’s overall health.

-It is technically the holy grail of life extension, should it become widely practical and ethically regulated in the near future.
-To anyone familiar with DNA and RNA, its concept requires no introduction.
-Gene editing is basically the power to modify any physiological characteristics of any living organism at will.
+It is technically the holy grail of life extension, should it become widely practical and ethically regulated in the future.
+But, to anyone familiar with DNA and RNA, its concept requires no introduction.
+Gene editing is the power to modify any physiological characteristics of any living organism.

-For example, if you want better resistance to certain diseases, want to have a higher metabolism, or better yet, if you want to alter the genes that affect aging.
-Of course, “designer babies” remain the stuff of science fiction today, though revolutionary gene-editing tools such as CRISPR (Cas9), TALENs, and ZFNs already hold the promise of getting us there sooner than we might ever imagine.
+For example, if you want better resistance to certain diseases, or want to have a higher metabolism, or better yet, if you want to alter the genes that affect aging.
+But, of course, “designer babies” remain the stuff of science fiction today.
+However, revolutionary gene-editing tools such as CRISPR (Cas9), TALENs, and ZFNs promise to get us there sooner than we might ever imagine.

 A World of Zero Birth-Related Deaths